 This will work great as a last ditch effort to retrieve your music if you’ve used up your two downloads, or it can just be used to quickly download all your music for offline use.

 To get the most out of Play Music, you should also check out All Access to get unlimited music for just $9.99 a month.
+Or you could try Amazon Music Unlimited (download for Android), which comes included with your Amazon Prime subscription and otherwise starts at $3.99 per month.

 Was this helpful for getting all your music offline?
 Any other tips for Play Music you’d like to share?
 Let us know in the comments.